The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Results and Analysis

+To evaluate the influence of natural-language descriptions, we evaluate the LLMs on prompts combining I/O examples with two different granularities (i.e., full descriptions and keywords) of natural-language descriptions, and then calculate their pass@5 score.
+Unlike full descriptions, the keywords for each target functionality point out only the general direction but do not tell the details (e.g., for the full description ``return x+17'', the keyword is ``Arithmetic Operation'').
+The results are given in Table~\ref{tab: NLComparison}, where the best numbers among all the LLMs and those among the open-source LLMs are bolded.

+From Table~\ref{tab: NLComparison}, we can see that combining natural-language descriptions with I/O examples can greatly improve the LLMs' score, and the improvement is more pronounced in iterative interaction than in first-round interaction.
+At the same time, even without precise descriptions, relevant keywords of the functionality can still lead to considerable improvement.
+For open-source LLMs in iteration interaction, including keywords in the prompts can even help double the score.

-\textbf{RQ3: What kinds of functionalities can be implemented by the evaluated LLMs given I/O examples?}
+\textbf{RQ4: What kinds of functionalities can be implemented through example-based code generation by the LLMs?}

-To answer RQ3, we categorized the functionalities (i.e., problems) from three dimensions: Programming Difficulty, Input-Output Type, and Related Knowledge.
-First, to categorize the difficulty of functionalities, we take ``whether a specific functionality can be successfully implemented given a natural language description'' as the reference, yielding two categories: NL-Succeed and NL-Fail.
-Specifically, given the natural language descriptions, if a model correctly implements the functionality in at least one out of ten generations, the functionality will be categorized as NL-Succeed.
-Otherwise, it will be categorized as NL-Failure.
-It is important to note that due to the varying capabilities of each model to generate code from natural language, the classification results regarding difficulties also vary across different models.
-Second, the input-output types of functionalities are determined by the signature, including five categories: int, string, double, array (with elements of any type), and boolean.
+To answer RQ4, we categorize the target functionalities from three dimensions: programming difficulty, input-output types, and related knowledge.
+First, to categorize the difficulty of functionalities, we take ``whether a specific functionality can be successfully implemented given a natural-language description'' as the reference, yielding two categories: NL-Succeed and NL-Fail.
+Specifically, given the natural-language descriptions, if a model correctly implements the functionality in at least one out of ten generations, the functionality is categorized as NL-Succeed.
+Otherwise, it is categorized as NL-Failure.
+It is important to note that due to the varying capabilities of LLMs, the categorization regarding difficulties also varies across different LLMs.
+Second, the input-output types of functionalities are determined by the function signature, including five categories: int, string, double, array (with elements of any type), and boolean.
 Because each functionality may have multiple inputs, it may be categorized into multiple possible categories as well.
-Third, the relevant knowledge of functionalities is also manually labeled, and each functionality may correspond to multiple labels.
+Third, the relevant knowledge of functionalities is manually labeled, and each functionality may correspond to multiple labels.